The $p$-adic limits of class numbers in $\mathbb{Z}_p$-towers: 3-manifolds

 \section{3-manifolds}

-In this section, we establish a theorem of $p$-adic convergence in a context of 3-dimensional topology.
+In this section, we establish a theorem of $p$-adic convergence in the context of 3-dimensional topology.
 A \emph{$\Zp$-cover} of a compact 3-manifold $X$ is a compatible system $(X_{p^n}\to X)_n$ of $\Z/p^n\Z$-covers.
-The following is an analogue of Theorem \ref{thm.field}. \begin{thm} Let $(X_{p^n}\to X)_n$ be a $\Zp$-cover of a compact 3-manifold $X$.
+The following is an analogue of \Cref{thm.field}. \begin{thm}[$p$-adic convergence] Let $(X_{p^n}\to X)_n$ be a $\Zp$-cover of a compact connected 3-manifold $X$.
 Then, the sizes of the torsion subgroups $H_1(X_{p^n})_{\rm tor}$, those of the non-$p$ torsion subgroups $H_1(X_{p^n})_{\text{non-}p}$, and those of the $l$-torsion subgroups $H_1(X_{p^n})_{(l)}$ for each prime number $l$, of the 1st homology groups converge in $\Zp$. \end{thm}

-The following lemma helps to prove the assertion in a parallel manner to Theorem \ref{thm.field}. \begin{lem} Let $(X_{p^n}\to X)_n$ be a $\Zp$-cover of a compact 3-manifold.
-Then, $(H_1(X_{p^n})_{\rm tor})_n$ is a surjective system. \end{lem}

-\begin{proof}[Proof of Lemma \ref{lem.3mfd}] Since a $\Zp$-cover corresponds to a surjective homomorphism $\wh{\pi}_1(X)\surj \Zp$ from the profinite completion of $\pi_1(X)$ to the ring of $p$-adic integers, we see that a fixed layer $X_{p^{n+1}}\to X$ is a subcover of some $\Z$-cover $X_\infty\to X$.
-So, it suffices to consider the $\Zp$-cover obtained from a $\Z$-cover.